Selivanof/Salonicraft/README.md

 ## Contributions

 Contributions to Salonicraft are welcome!
-If you have any suggestions, bug reports, or would like to contribute to the development of the mod, feel free to open an issue or submit a pull request on [GitHub](https://github.com/yourusername/salonicraft).
+If you have any suggestions, bug reports, or would like to contribute to the development of the mod, feel free to open an [issue](https://github.com/Selivanof/Salonicraft/issues) or submit a pull request.

 ## License